ShadenSmith/shaden-io/index.md

 broadly, I'm interested in high performance algorithms for large-scale machine learning and data analytics.
 Most of my research is released part of [SPLATT](https://github.com/ShadenSmith/splatt/), an open source software toolkit for sparse tensor factorization.
+Another recent project is [FROSTT](http://frostt.io), a collection of open sparse tensor datasets.

 I was at the University of Kentucky from 2009 to 2012 and earned my BSc in computer science.
 While there, I did research